jazzband/django-waffle/docs/types/flag.rst

 then it will be active if the current user is a superuser *or* if they are in the group *or* if they are in the 12%.

+If using the session key/value pairs critiera then they must be present *in addition* to the percentage criteria triggering for the flag to be active.

 .. note::